 If you are really struggling to get back into exercising and feeling totally overwhelmed by it all, sometimes it can be useful to just start with something easy.
 If going to do a big weights session at the gym is too much, then get outside and go for a brisk walk or a light jog, just to get moving.
 As soon as you start with something small and feel good from that, you’ll want to continue on and get back into your healthy habits.

-If you are looking for an excuse to not workout, then you will find find an opportunity for a distraction to deter you.
-That’s why it’s important to clear your schedule and make time specifically for your daily exercise.
-Make sure it’s scheduled for a time that you won’t get easily distracted.
+Schedule a time that you won’t get easily distracted.
+There’s no “perfect time” to workout, it’s truly about your personal schedule and preferences.
 If you know that you get caught up at work in the evenings, then schedule your workout in the mornings.
 If mornings are too busy, then schedule your workout in the evenings.
 If you know it’s going to be a crazy busy day, then just commit to a quick fifteen-minute HIIT session, as doing something is always better than doing nothing.

 It’s very easy to pull out of your workout if it’s just yourself you have to answer to.
 Having a friend, work colleague or family member to workout with is a great way to boost motivation, hold each other accountable and stick to your workout routine.
 It also adds a social aspect, which brings a little more fun back into working out.

-I always say, “Don’t work-out for anyone else but you.”
+This may be the most important rule to remember.
+I always say, “Don’t workout for anyone else but you.”
 Being fit and healthy should be about making yourself feel great, having confidence and aiming to be your best.
 Remember to do this for you, not for anyone else or for how they think you should look.
 Each time you exercise, know that you have done something good for yourself and celebrate that.

 Remember habits are created by the consistent daily activities we chose to put our time towards.
 So the more consistent you are with your exercise routine, the easier it is to form healthy habits.
 Once it’s a habit, you just go on autopilot and exercising is part of your daily life.